sdv-dev/SDGym/BENCHMARK.md

 However, the `benchmark` function supports a number of additional arguments that allows us to configure its behavior to better adapt it to our needs.

-## Benchmark Arguments
+## Arguments for the benchmark function

-The `benchmkark` function accepts the following arguments:
+The `benchmark` function accepts the following arguments:

 * `synthesizers (function, class, list, tuple or dict)`:
     The synthesizer or synthesizers to evaluate.
 It can be a single synthesizer